mattfoster/ipython-tmbundle/README.md

 The IPython Bundle is a collection of commands designed to help you work with IPython form within TextMate.
 It was started after seeing [UsingIPythonWithTextMate](http://ipython.scipy.org/moin/Cookbook/UsingIPythonWithTextMate "Cookbook/UsingIPythonWithTextMate - IPython"), which contained the core commands on which very early versions of this bundle were based.
 Kudos to Barry Wark for writing the commands on the wiki page.

-The bundle now uses the socket based server (`ipy_vimserver.py`) by Erich Heine, with a modified version of his client commands being used in the bundle.
+The bundle now uses a socket based server based on [Twisted](http://twistedmatrix.com/trac/ "Twisted").
+You may need to run `sudo easy_install twisted` for this to work.
 Please see the section 'Socket Support' for more information on how to set up the IPython side of things.
 The applescript commands are still available as a backup, and are used to interact with `pdb`.
 If you prefer the applescript based approack over the socket based approach, the commands are available in the `AppleScript Commands` group.

 Currently most commands are aliased to the shortcut `⌃⇧I` (Shift + Ctrl + I), and will only activate when the scope is `source.python`.
 The commands `Edit ipythonrc` and `View config directory` are available in all scopes.
 The exceptions to this rule are the commands for opening IPython and editing configuration files.